General Product Questions

 You can obtain visio stencils by visiting http://www.shapesource.com/scripts/prodView.asp?idproduct=698.

-ForeScout follows software development best practices and we appreciate experts sharing their knowledge of any discovered vulnerabilities with ForeScout and our community.
+ForeScout follows secure software development practices and we appreciate experts sharing their knowledge of any discovered vulnerabilities with ForeScout and our community.
 If you have identified a new vulnerability, please email: email@example.com and include all details including the source of the pubic reference.

 Security advisories are provided to inform our customers, partners and those evaluating our solutions of security vulnerabilities found in ForeScout products, and the required steps to mitigate them.
 Licensed users should frequently visit either the Customer Portal or Community Forum in order to obtain the list of current security advisories and are urged to apply actions recommended in the advisory at the earliest convenience.